 - Acceptable deferment reasons are circumstances outside of your control or a unique learning experience related to your studies at ASU.

-- Qualified deferments are permitted only after completing at least one successful semester at ASU.
-For eligible deferment requests, visit students.asu.edu/forms/scholarships.
+- For eligible deferment requests, visit students.asu.edu/forms/scholarships.

 - If you're a National Merit Finalist, you will also need to notify National Merit directly of your deferment.